seba-1511/specialists/paper/paper.md

 procedures, and propose a novel algorithm designed to optimize the performance of of the specialist-generalist classification system.
 Our experiments on the CIFAR-10 and CIFAR-100 datasets allow us to investigate situations for varying number of classes on similar data.
+We find that our *greedy_pairs* clustering algorithm consistently outperforms other alternatives, while the choice of the confusion matrix has little impact on the final performance.

 # Introduction